 Candidates who pass the initial screening process will be invited to participate in one group interview.
 A group interview is a means to gauge individual performance within a team dynamic.
 Candidates will be required to complete tasks of varying subject matter related to the RA role.

 Group interviews are only for new applicants.
-Please note that Alternates who were not offered a permanent position will be invited directly for a personal interview, upon successfully passing the initial screening process; alternates are exempt from attending a Group Interview.
-Alternates are required to submit a reflection paper in place of a cover letter.
+Please note that Alternates who were not offered a permanent position will be invited directly for a personal interview, upon successfully passing the initial screening process; Alternates are exempt from attending a Group Interview.
+Alternates are required to submit a reflection paper with their application form.
 The reflection should speak to individual experiences during Training as well as discussing why they have chosen to reapply for the role.

 Candidates chosen for individual interviews will attend an interview sometime in late February.
 Sign-up sheets with a variety of time slots will be available for the applicants to pick a time that works for them.
 If you would like some interview tips you are encouraged to visit the Student Employment & Career Centre.